crinner/owa-test/README.md

   by J Malczewski & C Rinner, Journal of Geographical Systems 7 (2), 249-268

 Historic screenshot of OWA test tool (applet version) from 2003 in Netscape Web browser with explanations:

 ![historic screenshot of OWA test tool with explanations](https://github.com/crinner/owa-test/blob/master/owa-test-screenshot.gif)

 More recent screenshot from 2015 - current look:

 ![recent screenshot of OWA test tool](https://github.com/crinner/owa-test/blob/master/OWA-Test_Screenshot.png)

+To run on your Windows desktop computer, download the following files and double-click the .bat file in Windows Explorer or run from the Windows command line:
+- owa-test.bat
+- OWAFrame.class
+- OWAFrame$1.class
+- OWAFrame$2.class

+If you can figure out how to run the applet from the HTML file, please let me know.
+I was not able to do this as of 2017.